Fullbust505/LA-eigenvector_centrality-L1_project/README.md

 We're using classrooms designed in python with arrays where each "1" represent a seat for a student.
 Feel free to change the order of the class.
 We are using two distinct method to calculate the influence of each student :

 1. The "direct" method : Students can only influence their direct neighbors, on a line.
-For example, a student in the middle of a line can only bother the students on his right and his left.
+For example, a student in the middle of a line can only bother the students on his right and left.
 A student on the left end of a line can only bother its neighbor on his right.
 2. The "all" method : Here, everyone influences everyone.
 However, the greater the distance between two students, the lighter the influence.

+## Will it be finished one day ?

+I hope so.
+Dunno.
+Stay tuned.